standardgalactic/zet/_posts/2020-08-15-rust-verification-part1.md

-The process is a bit complicated and it took me a while to figure out (based on reading many random posts full of instructions that no longer work) so I am going to describe all the details.
-(In a later post, I will describe a tool I wrote that hides all the complexity.)
+The process is a bit complicated and it took me a while to figure out (based on reading many random posts full of instructions that no longer work) so I am going to dive into all the details.
+(In later post, I will introduce scripts and libraries that that hide a lot of the complexity so that you can focus on the task of verification.)

 The Rust compiler is based on the LLVM platform and KLEE is based on LLVM so the steps involved in using